jundalisay/sp/content/en/material/fallacies/superluminal.md

 The previous posts explained how Modern Physics is based on Einstein's dogmas that have hampered Physics since 1905.

-1. [The Simulataneity of Time](/material/fallacies/simultaniety/) wrongly makes mental time into a physical object
+1. [The Simultaneity of Time](/material/fallacies/simultaniety/) wrongly makes mental time into a physical object
 2. [Relativity](/material/fallacies/arrow-of-time/) makes time electromagnetic -- this is why physicists absurdly say that photons do not experience time, as if they were alive
 3. [Quanta](https://www.youtube.com/shorts/2CbtZVQjiLg) as packets of energy makes electromagnetism superior to aethereal vibrations